zshi719/2025-Data-24100/class_notes/06_flask_1.md

 ### Dockerfile

-There are two lines that we will add to our standard Dockerfile:
+We will add a new line to our standard Dockerfile:

 ```dockerfile
 FROM astral/uv:python3.13-bookworm